As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 Rock Pokémon counters

 Like with all Pokémon, rock-types do have counters.
-The likes of Venusaur, Blastoise, and Lucario are super effective against them, but it’s still important to take secondary types into consideration, as some ‘mon might be strong against rock-types but also weak to their attacks leaving them vulnerable to a counter strike.
-A prime example of this is Hawlucha, since yes, fighting-types are effective, but flying-types are weak against rock attacks.
+The likes of Venusaur, Blastoise, and Lucario are super effective against them, but it's still important to take secondary types into consideration.
+As some beasts are dual-types, they can be both strong and weak against rock-types at the same time, leading the encounter to be a case of 'who strikes first, wins.'

 What are rock Pokémon resistances?

-If you find yourself against a rock-type with a team consisting of the above type Pokémon, you may want to rethink your strategy.
-This is because rock-types are resistant to fire, flying, normal, and poison attacks.
+Rock Pokémon are resistant to the fire-, flying-, normal-, and poison-types, so if you find yourself against a rock-type with a team consisting of the above type Pokémon, you may want to rethink your strategy.

 What are rock Pokémon strengths?

-Rock-types are smashing when used against the above types.
-If a big bug or a pesky Cryogonal blocks your path, get your rocky ‘mons out and show them who’s boss!
+Rock-types are smashing when used against the bug-, ice-, fire-, and flying-types.
+If a big bug or a pesky Cryogonal blocks your path, get your rocky 'mons out and show them who's boss!